In this section

 - Our dietician works with nutritional issues and problems related to growth, weight and provides education and counseling on daily nutritional choices.

 The Spina Bifida Program sees patients in clinic on the second and third Tuesday of every month.
 For additional information or to make an appointment, call 414-266-2690.
 A reminder phone call, text message and letter may be sent to your home prior to your child's scheduled appointment.
 To stay up to date, you may also use your child's MyChart account for additional information related to appointments, medications and other updates.
-We are located on the first floor of the Clinics Building in Suite B140.
+We are located on the second floor of the Craig Yabuki Tower.

 Spina bifida education and prevention